Managing revenues and expenses

 Source: The Treasury

 The primary function of the tax system is to raise revenue to fund government expenditure.
-However, it should do this in a way that supports this Government’s overall economic and fiscal goals.
+It should do this in a way that supports this Government's overall economic and fiscal objectives.
+Our long-term objectives for the tax system are as follows:

-- A system that supports a sustainable revenue base to fund government operating expenditure around its historical level of 30 per cent of GDP
+- A system that supports a sustainable revenue base to fund government operating expenditure.

 - A system that treats all income and assets in a fair, balanced and efficient manner.

-The Government is committed to meeting these objectives.
+The Government remains committed to these objectives.
 We support a sustainable broad-base low-rate framework for the tax system.
-This ensures that taxes are fair and efficient, and that they do not impede economic growth.
+This ensures that taxes are fair and efficient and that they do not impede economic growth.
 It also helps keep compliance costs low and minimises opportunities for avoidance and evasion.
-Following the Government’s response to the Tax Working Group, the tax policy work programme will consider a range of options to further improve the tax system.